 Oral Cancer Screening in San Antonio

 In 2010, an estimated 37,000 people were diagnosed with oral cancer.
-Though this horrible disease can be fatal, when found in the early stages of development, oral cancers have an 80 to 90 percent survival rate.
-But, the majority of cases are found later on and result in a high death rate of 45 percent at five years from diagnosis.
+Though this horrible dental disease can be fatal, when found in the early stages of development, oral cancer patients have an 80 to 90 percent survival rate.
+However, for those who wait until it’s too late and the cancer is found later on, the majority of these cases result in a higher death rate of 45 percent at five years from diagnosis.

-Contact Wurzbach Parkway Family Dental to set up an appointment for your next oral cancer screening.
+Contact Wurzbach Parkway Family Dental in North Central San Antonio to set up an appointment for your next oral cancer screening.

 Learn More About Oral Cancer

 As we mentioned, if oral cancer goes unchecked, it can end up being incredibly detrimental to your health as a whole.
-As such, it’s easy to believe that it may be difficult to catch; after all, most go a long time without realizing they’ve contracted the disease.
-In reality, however, Oral cancer symptoms are easy to spot, and at Wurzbach Parkway Family Dental and oncology in San Antonio, we can make sure those symptoms are spotted early on enough for treatment.
+Many people go years without checking to see if they have oral cancer, and some may put it off because they think detection is a complicated process.
+In reality, oral cancer symptoms are easy to spot, and at Wurzbach Parkway Family Dental and oncology in San Antonio, we can make sure those symptoms are detected early on enough for treatment.

 - Pain, tenderness, or numbness anywhere in the mouth or lips